kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

 # Life Philosophy and Meta-Observations
 * Embrace change.
 A river looks the same yet its water is always changing.
 No two experiences or relationships are ever the same.
 * A Tale of Two Seas.
 "The Sea of Galilee is flowing and lush; the Dead Sea takes but never gives."
 This demonstrates the need to donate and give back to your community.
 Example [[source](https://joycemeyer.org/Grow-Your-Faith/Articles/A-Tale-of-Two-Seas){:target="_blank"}].
-* Pareto curve for food: time, money, effort to aquire or put together, taste or quality, health (long term) or fit with desired diet (medium term) or effects of refined sugar and other substances on your body (short term), side effects (e.g., cognitive side effects from digesting food, if you do eat, or nutritian deficits, if you don't eat)
 * For big life (or investment) decisions, try to prove yourself wrong, not right.
 This is to counteract confirmation bias.